nebius-academy-templates/prompting-patterns/prompting-patterns-expert-solutions/scenario_e_learning-expert-solution.md

 3. When should I increase cache size vs change eviction policy?

 Examples:
-Using my cache_system.py:
+Show me using my cache_system.py:
 - Dashboard showing cache hit/miss rates over time
 - Comparing performance with cache enabled vs disabled
 - A/B testing different cache configurations
 ```

-## Key Takeaways
+## Key takeaways

-- **Concept**: Be specific about what you want to learn
+- **Concept**: Be specific about what you want to learn.
-- **Questions**: Ask targeted questions, not "explain everything"
+- **Questions**: Ask targeted questions, not "explain everything".
-- **Examples**: Request examples using your actual code and real scenarios
+- **Examples**: Request examples using your actual code and real scenarios.
-- Focus on practical understanding, not just theory!
+- Focus on practical understanding, not just theory.